bsteves/DataManagementClass/module3.md

 ## Homework

-1. Import the dataset you found for you last homework into R.
+1. Import the dataset you found for your last homework into R.

 2. Submit both the your found datast and an R script of the code you used to import it onto d2l